benbaruch1/carpool/README.md

 ## CarPool Project

-The CarPool project is a ride-sharing application aimed at assisting drivers in finding shared rides to Ort Braude College.
+The CarPool project is a ride-sharing application aimed at assisting **drivers** in finding shared rides to work or university.
 The app allows drivers to create and join ride groups based on various criteria.

 ## Features

 - User Registration & Login: Users can sign up and log in.
-Every user is a driver in the system.
+Every user is a **driver** in the system.

 - Driver Profile: Each driver is characterized by their name, address, and phone number.